• Home

 • Yellow-green coloured, thick phlegm or cough.

 If you notice any such changes in your baby’s behaviour or respiratory pattern, do not panic.
 Calm yourself and try to comfort your baby.
 Your baby needs all your care when they’re ill.
-Consult your doctor before giving your child any medicine or treatment.
+You can ease your stress quite a bit once your baby’s basic needs are taken care of.
+You can do so with the trackers on the BabyG App.
+That said, consult your doctor before giving your child any medicine or treatment.
+It’ll get better, hang in there.

 LEAVE A COMMENT